Gamify-IT/privacy-policy/README.md

 This repo stores the privacy policy text for Gamify-IT in german and english.

-To place yor address in the image mount the `config.json` into `/var/www/html/config.json`.
+To place yor configuration in the image mount the `config.json` into `/var/www/html/config.json`.

 The `config.json` shoul look like this: